Seeking Patient Care?

 The University of Miami, Department of Physical Therapy – Sports Physical Therapy Residency Program is a fully accredited, year-long program, offering physical therapists the ability to gain a variety of structured experiences in sports and outpatient settings.
 Residents will have live didactic education in the Department of Physical Therapy’s Coral Gables campus, blocks away from their clinical practice at the Lennar Medical Foundation and their sports affiliations with the Department of Intercollegiate Athletics.
 Our Residency also partners with UHealth Sports Medicine Institute, the Miami VA Adaptive Sports Program, and Nicklaus Children’s Hospital Pediatric Sports Medicine Program.
 Additionally, we share parts of our didactic curriculum with our other University-based residency programs, primarily with our partners in the Orthopaedic Residency.

-The program is designed to provide residents with intensive study of sports physical therapy, preparing them to sit for (and pass) the Sports Physical Therapy Clinical Specialist Exam offered by the American Board of Physical Therapy Specialties.
-Opportunities with other community providers are also available (Miami VA SCI Adaptive Sports, Nicklaus Children’s Hospital Sports Medicine).
+The program is designed to provide residents with an intensive, hands-on experience in the practice of sports physical therapy, and preparing them to sit for (and pass) the Sports Physical Therapy Clinical Specialist Exam offered by the American Board of Physical Therapy Specialties.
+Educational opportunities with other community providers are also embedded (Miami VA SCI Adaptive Sports, Nicklaus Children’s Hospital Sports Medicine).

 Resident Education